 Children under the age of 19, pregnant women, parents and caretaker relatives, low-income adults between the ages of 19 and 64, and foster children between the ages of 18 and 26 who are not receiving Medicaid in another category are eligible for Medicaid coverage.16

-As of December 2019, over 1 million people are enrolled in Medicaid.20
+As of February 2021, nearly 1.5 million people are enrolled in Medicaid.20

 Kentucky Children’s Health Insurance Program (KCHIP)